gbenroscience/linkedlist/README.md

 ## Features

-## NOTE: Thread safety using channels has been removed due to various issues with it.

 1. Thread safety in concurrent access is ensured by using mutexes.

 2. Allows greater manipulation using sublists.
 Sublists are backed by the parent list, so you can manipulate portions of the list as though they were a list!